Portland-Bit-Devs/portland-bitdevs-upgrade/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Run in Docker

+To run in Docker, run 2 commands:

+    docker build . -t bitdevs-site
+    docker-compose up

 ## Upgrading

 If you fork this template for your own website, you may want to upgrade the template in the future if there